PratimaGurav/vegans-journal/README.md

  ![Delete post](documentation/testing/manual/deletepost.jpg)

   - ### Known Bugs
+  - Register form is distorted.
+  - On Tablet screen only, the like icon and number of likes is distorted.

 ## Deployment

 ### Using Heroku
 - Development Enviroment
-  1. Create env.py it needs to contain these 3 variables.
+  1. Create env.py : It needs to contain these 3 variables.
     - [Cloudinary](https://cloudinary.com/)
     - Secret key is the password of your choice.
     - [Heroku](https://id.heroku.com/) postgreSQL.